 The last financial year was a relatively stable one in terms of political leadership in Westminster.
-However, the result of the General Election in July 2024 presents both opportunities and risks to Stonewater and the wider sector.
+However, the result of the General Election in July 2024 presents both opportunities and some risks to Stonewater and the wider sector.

-Many of the challenges faced by the new Labour Government are the same as those endured by the previous government - the economy, costs of living, energy security, immigration, and waiting lists in the NHS.
+Many of the challenges faced by the new Labour Government are the same as those endured by the previous government the economy, costs of living, energy security, immigration, and waiting lists in the NHS.

-We remain alert to how current politics and economics impact our customers and colleagues, and we continue to put their needs at the centre of all we do.
-We have been providing them with the support they need to live and work effectively without having to worry about financial difficulties.
+We remain alert to how current politics and economics impact our customers and employees, and we continue to put their needs at the centre of all we do.

-We were also prepared for the election, and acted to provide customers and colleagues with the necessary tools to educate themselves about what the election might mean to them without the risk of being misled or dis-informed.
+We were also well-prepared for the election, and acted to provide customers and our employees with the necessary tools to educate themselves about what the election might mean to them without the risk of being misled or disinformed.